Faroe-Bank Channel overflow: Definition of overflow

 The mixed bottom layer of the FBC is where the actual overflow takes place, being fed by inflow of cold and fresh North Atlantic Water, Modified North Atlantic Water, Norwegian Sea Deep Water and Norwegian Sea Arctic Intermediate Water.
 These water masses have different temperatures (between -0.5 and 7.0 °C) and salinities (between 34.7 and 35.4 g/kg).
 Therefore, it may be complicated to exactly define which water entering the FBC contributes to the actual overflow.
 Four definitions are possible, two of which depending on the overflow velocity, one depending on the overflow flux, and one depending on the overflow water properties.

 The simplest definition is in terms of velocities: water with a velocity in northwestern direction is then termed Faroe-Bank Channel overflow.
-At the sill, velocites can grow up until 1.2 m/s, accelarating when flowing downwards the deepening bathymetry.
+At the sill, velocities can grow up until 1.2 m/s, accelerating when flowing downwards the deepening bathymetry.
 In this respect, high velocities are associated with strong mixing and highly turbulent flows.
 In the stratified layer at the top of the channel, velocities become negative (i.e., in southeastern direction), which makes these water no part of the overflow.

 Another option is to take into account the barotropic (i.e., horizontal sea-surface height gradients determine currents) and baroclinic (i.e., horizontal density gradients determine currents) pressure gradients at the overflow depth between both sides of the GSR:$$\Delta P_{trop} = g\Delta h$$$$\Delta P_{clin} = g\Delta H \frac{\Delta\rho}{\rho}$$where $\Delta h$ is the decrease in sea-surface height and $\Delta H$ is the decrease in interface height from upstream areas to the sill.
 Processes like mixing, circulation and convection contribute to these pressure gradients.
 The overflow velocity, then, scales as follows with the pressure gradient between the basins north and south of the ridge:

 $$v = \sqrt{2\left(\Delta P_{trop} + \Delta P_{clin}\right)}$$This velocity can then be used to define the total overflow flux in the FBC.